 Recently, young Cambodian artists returned from abroad (Pich Sopheap, Chath pierSath) and have provided examples of a more expressive approach to contemporary art.
 Other local artists like Leang Seckon and Mak Remissa opened the way to new art concepts.
 This new generation, with diverse educations and influences, is finding its voice and sparking new interest in contemporary art in Cambodia.

 Dana Langlois, the founder of Java Café & Gallery is an “art-preneur” and curator based in Phnom Penh since 1998.
-By opening one of the first contemporary art galleries in the capital city she helped launch a dynamic art scene in Cambodia – a country devastated by war and political instability.
+By opening one of the first contemporary art galleries in the capital city, she launched a dynamic art scene in Cambodia – a country devastated by war and political instability.

 Dana contributed significantly to the recent emergence of the Cambodian contemporary art scene by supporting local artists and initiating projects through JavaArts.
-Currently, working with local artists and institutions, Dana seeks ways to encourage community participation, develop public art installations, and promote sustainability through the development a viable commercial sector.
+Currently, working with local artists and institutions, Dana encourages community participation in developing public art installations and promoting sustainability through the development a viable commercial sector.